Illumina/strelka/docs/userGuide/errorAnalysis.md

 ### Counts files

 The primary output of the error counting workflow is a binary error counts file, currently written to `${COUNTS_ANALYSIS_PATH}/results/variants/strelkaErrorCounts.bin`.
-This is a binary format&mdash;to view the counts data without running a model, please see [Viewing error counting workflow ouput](#viewing-error-counting-workflow-ouput).
+This is a binary format.
+To view the counts data without running a model, see [Viewing error counting workflow ouput](#viewing-error-counting-workflow-ouput).

 ### Error model output